ConnorCable/Qwasar/fullstack/mySQLite3/README.md

 Our case function, described in run(), determines which part of the trie we execute.

 ## Installation
-TODO - How to install your project? npm install? make? make re?

 This is a vanilla ruby project with the dependencies included in-file
 ## Usage